Apple-1 market

 Apple-1 auctions *1 since 2000 (only successful auctions). © Apple-1 Registry

-In a few years the Apple-1 market will dry out.
-More and more Apple-1 are donated to museums.
+In a few years, the Apple-1 market will dry up.
+More and more Apple-1s are being donated to museums.
 Some are bought by museums or companies.

 Date Auction Note Batch *2 Price Link